 Porcelain tile is an ever-popular choice for flooring, as well as other home applications, such as for walls, bathroom showers, and counter-tops.
 Its durability and style will ensure it remains a part of your home for a long, long time.
-Properly maintained porcelain tiles will outlast other common flooring options, such as carpet, laminate, or vinyl.
+Properly maintained porcelain tiles will outlast other common flooring options, such as carpet, laminate flooring, or vinyl.
 The question then becomes, how do I clean and maintain my porcelain tile to keep it looking its best?

 What product(s) can I use to clean my porcelain tile floor?